robashaw/libecpint/README.md

 ## Acknowledging usage

 If you use this library in your program and find it helpful, that's great!
 Any feedback would be much appreciated.
-If you publish results using this library, please consider citing the following paper detailing the implementation:
+If you publish results using this library, please consider citing the following papers detailing the implementation and the library, respectively:

 R. A. Shaw, J. G. Hill, J. Chem.
 Phys.
 147, 074108 (2017); doi: [10.1063/1.4986887](http://dx.doi.org/10.1063/1.4986887)
+R. A. Shaw, J. G. Hill, J. Open Source Softw.
+6, 3039 (2021); doi: [10.21105/joss.03039](https://doi.org/10.21105/joss.03039)

-A full bibtex citation can be found in CITATION in the main directory.
+Full bibtex citations can be found in CITATION in the main directory.